slouloudis/reading-notes/README.md

 #### Some history: THIS IS WRONG FIX

-> - Web 1 - Basic html and css files.
+> - Web 1 - Basic html and CSS files.
 Really ugly.
 Websites are static.
+>
-> * Web 2.0 - User interaction
+> - Web 2.0 - User interaction
+>
-> + Web 3.0(?) - Ai driven.
-Unqiue experinces per user.
+> - Web 3.0(?) - Ai driven.
+Unique experiences per user.

-#### HTML and CSS are the building blocks of web development.
+#### HTML and CSS are the building blocks of web development

 - HTML5 Basic and Semantic tags
 - CSS Fundamentals
 - CSS Alignment (Flexbox and Grid)
 - Media Queries/Responsive Design - Make your website work on different devices.
 - Simple Animations / Transitions

-#### Extra tools.
+#### Extra tools

 Sass is a pre-processor that adds some functionality to CSS.
-Variables, nesting, functions etc. Compile with a Sass compiler down to css.
+Variables, nesting, functions etc. Compile with a Sass compiler down to CSS.
 PostCSS a tool for transforming CSS with JavaScript.

-#### CSS Frameworks.
+#### CSS Frameworks

 CSS frameworks give you predefined classes/components to style elements.
 This can speed up the project.
 Like using a primitive in Maya instead of starting with the quad-draw tool.

 High level, like bootstrap, means it comes with classes like `button` or `alert`, and these classes will contain many styles.
 Tailwind, being low-level has many classes that do one one specific thing - like a class for vertical alignment.

 - **Bootstrap 5** - Popular, high level framework
 - **Tailwind** - Low-level, utility based framework.
 - **Materialize** - Based on material design (google?)
 - **Bulma** - Mobile-first, modular.
 - **Foundation** - Bit older, advanced CSS framework.

 Frameworks are easy ish to learn once you know one.

 ---

 #### UI Design Principles

-- **Color and Contrast** - Is the text readable?
+- **Colour and Contrast** - Is the text readable?
 - **Whitespace** - Check space between elements
 - **Scale** - Relative element sizing
 - **Visual Hierarchy** - Order of importance - Composition!
-- **Typogaphy** - Font/Typefact, sizing.
+- **Typography** - Font/Typeface, sizing.

 ---

 #### Java Script

 Javascript adds interactivity and dynamic functionality.
 Javascript is main language of browsers.

-- **Js Basiscs** - Data types, data structures, functions, loops
+- **Js Basics** - Data types, data structures, functions, loops
 - **DOM** - Document Object Model - An interface in the browser that treats HTML tags as nodes.
-Make something show or disappear, make a request for data, ect.
+Make something show or disappear, make a request for data, etc.
 - **Async JS** - We don't want the website to just stall while it waits for a request from the server.
 Asynchronous rendering - same as in 3D.
 Understand promises, .thn, .wait, call-backs, .catch,
 - **Fetch API & HTTP** - Make Async server requests.
 Make requests to API's and understand HTTP.
 JSON - Javascript Object Notation.
 Common format for APIs.
 XML same thing.
 - **Array Methods** - map, filter, reduce, for each, etc.

 ---

 #### Other tools

 - GIT - Version control.
 - NPM - Package manager to install packages.
 Requires Node.JS - Look up.
 Node Package Manager.
 Packages - code that does a specific thing - framework, libraries.
 - Yarn - Same as NPM share the same repo's
 - Markdown.
 Like this!
 - Browser Dev tools